LSEG-API-Samples/Article.DataLibrary.DotNet.TopNewsConsumer/README.md

 }
 ```

 Below is the sample output.
-It will show top level Package name and number of sub-pages with its name and TopNewsId.
+It will show the top-level Package name and number of sub-pages with its name and TopNewsId.
 We need to use the TopNewsId with the Headlines operation as described earlier.

 ```bash
 Package Name:Main Number of Pages: 3